Man-looking-at-the-camera-through-a-magnifying-glass

 Your ideal customer has to trust you can do what you say.

-To convince them, you need to show them:
+To convince them, we can show them:

 • Stories of how you’ve helped other businesses